OndrejSladky/f-masked-superstrings-supplement/README.md

 * *C. briggsae* (`NC_013489.2`) - downloaded from [NCBI](https://www.ncbi.nlm.nih.gov)
   - [data/C.briggsae.fna.xz](data/C.briggsae.fna.xz)

+For generating negative membership queries to these datasets, we used a 2MB prefix of the FASTA file for chromosome 1 of *H. sapiens* genome (`GRCh38.p14 Primary Assembly`, `NC_000001.11`), downloaded from [NCBI](https://www.ncbi.nlm.nih.gov); see  [data/GRCh38.p14.chromosome1.fasta.xz](data/GRCh38.p14.chromosome1.fasta.xz)

 ### Reproducing expeimental results

 After cloning this repository, run the following to download all the dependencies.